As long as your scanner can read Code128 and can be programmed to send a carriage return after the value that is read it will be compatible. Huh?

 Pretty much every USB scanner you can find will work out of the box with no setup.
 Literally, plug and play.
 Bluetooth scanners will require paring or will come with a usb dongle.
 Aside from wired or wireless the difference from scanner to scanner is how clear the barcodes have to be in order to get a good scan and how quickly they can scan.

-Here are a few scanner options that have been tested extensively with GroovePacker:
+The scanner options below have been tested extensively with GroovePacker:

 - These scanners are inexpensive and they read well, but if they are dropped repeatedly they do break.
 One solution is to tether them with a bungee cord.